Mitigation of quantum crosstalk in cross-resonance based qubit architectures

 But indeed, new frequency collisions can be introduced here, as indicated by Eq.~(\ref{eq23}), due to the small qubit-resonator detuning (note that as shown in Fig.~\ref{fig2}(c), within the architecture with the multipath coupler, this issue should be heavily suppressed).
-In Fig.~\ref{fig13}(b), we show that increasing the resonator frequency, i.e., increasing $\delta_{d0}$ in Eq.~{\ref{eq26}}, can address this issue while does not seriously affect the gate speed [see also in Fig.~\ref{fig4}(a)].
+In Fig.~\ref{fig13}(b), we show that increasing the resonator frequency, i.e., increasing $\delta_{d0}$ in Eq.~{\ref{eq26}}, can address this issue while it does not seriously affect the gate speed [see also Fig.~\ref{fig4}(a)].
 Additionally, as illustrated in Appendix~\ref{D}, this issue can also be mitigated by adding off-resonance drives.
-Note that, unlike the static collision, here the dynamics collision is activated by the CR drive, thus in principle, the off-resonance drive could only be applied during gate operations \cite{Zhao2022c,Wang2023}, rather than that applied in an always-on manner.
-In this scenario, to ensure high-fidelity state maps between the computational basis and microwave-dressed basis, the stark drive should be slowly ramped up or down \cite{Zhao2022c}.
+Note that, unlike the static collision, here the dynamics collision is activated by the CR drive.
+Thus, in principle, the off-resonance drive could only be applied during gate operations \cite{Zhao2022c,Wang2023}, rather than being applied in an always-on manner.
+In this scenario, to ensure high-fidelity state maps between the computational basis and microwave-dressed basis, the Stark drive should be slowly ramped up or down \cite{Zhao2022c}.